IISweetHeartII/bugshot/backend/docs/PPT_OUTLINE.md

 ```

 ### Speaker Notes
-"The Strategy pattern is key to our notification system.
-Each channel implements the NotificationStrategy interface.
-To add a new channel like Microsoft Teams, we simply create a new strategy class - no existing code needs to change."
+"Let me explain the STRATEGY PATTERN in more detail, as it is the core of our notification system.
+We have a NotificationStrategy interface with two methods: getChannelType and send.
+Each notification channel implements this interface.
+The key benefit is EXTENSIBILITY.
+When we need to add a new channel like Microsoft Teams, we simply create a new strategy class.
+No existing code needs to be modified.
+This follows the Open-Closed Principle: Open for extension, closed for modification."

 ---

-## Slide 8: UML Diagrams (40초)
+## Slide 7: UML Diagrams (40초)

 ### Content
 ```